-- Radio: Press and release to go to the previous station or channel.
-Press and hold to fast seek the next strongest previous station or channel.
-See AM-FM Radio \$ 134. - USB/Bluetooth: Press to seek to the beginning of the current or previous track.
+• USB/Bluetooth: Press to seek to the beginning of the current or previous track.
 Press and hold to quickly reverse through a track.
 Release to return to playing speed.
+See USB Port

+135 or Bluetooth Audio

+3. じ (Power)

-See USB Port ▷ 138 or Bluetooth Audio ▷ 140. - 3. じ(Power) - Press to turn the power on.
+- Press to turn the power on.

 - Press to mute/unmute the system when on.

 - Press and hold to display the power off screen or the option to display the power off screen.

-- Turn to decrease or increase the volume.
+Turn to decrease or increase the volume.

 - Radio: Press and release to go to the next station or channel.
 Press and hold to fast seek the next strongest station or channel. - USB/Bluetooth: Press to seek the next track.
 Press and hold to fast forward through a track.
 Release to return to playing speed.
-See USB Port

-⇒ 138 or Bluetooth Audio ⇒ 140.
+See USB Port ⇒ 135 or Bluetooth Audio ⇒ 137.

-5. < BACK or C
+5. < BACK or ♦

+- Press

-- Press < BACK to return to the previous display in a menu. - Press and release phone display or answer an incoming call.
+BACK to return to the previous display in a menu. - Press and release to access the phone display or answer an incoming call.